-The textbook for the course, which is required, is:
+The textbook for the course, which is highly recommended but not required, is:

-"Environmental Economics: An Introduction, 8th Edition", by Barry Field and Martha Field, McGraw-Hill.
+"Environmental Economics: An Introduction, 8th Edition," by Barry Field and Martha Field, McGraw-Hill.
 ISBN: 9781260575491.

-A link to purchase the book from the campus bookstore is available on ACORN.
+A link to purchase the book from the campus bookstore is available on Moodle.
 Our course will follow the organization of the 8th edition of the textbook fairly closely according to the scheduled outlined below, though previous editions of the textbook may be similar and could be used for the course.